Generic Name: Talimogene Laherparepvec (tal IM oh jeen la her pa REP vek)

 - Do not touch or scratch the treated area.
 You may spread Imlygic (talimogene laherparepvec) to other parts of the body.

-- This medicine may cause harm to the unborn baby if you take it while you are pregnant.
-If you are pregnant or you get pregnant while taking Imlygic (talimogene laherparepvec), call your doctor right away.
+- This medicine may cause harm to an unborn baby.
+Women must use birth control while taking Imlygic (talimogene laherparepvec).
+If you get pregnant, call your doctor right away.

 How is this medicine (Imlygic) best taken?